divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Extend the ``Dockerfile``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that a Django project has been created, append to the ``Dockerfile``:
+Now that a Django project has been created, append to a command to the ``Dockerfile`` that will collect static files:

 ..  code-block:: Dockerfile

     RUN python manage.py collectstatic --noinput

+and choose *one* of the following, depending which application gateway server :ref:`you installed above
+<django-create-deploy-requirements>`, to launch the application when a container starts:

+..  code-block:: Dockerfile

-    CMD uwsgi --module=myapp.wsgi --http=0.0.0.0:80
+    CMD uwsgi --http=0.0.0.0:80 --module=myapp.wsgi
+    CMD gunicorn --bind=0.0.0.0:80 myapp.wsgi
+    CMD uvicorn --host=0.0.0.0 --port=80 myapp.asgi:application

 (Note that this assumes your Django project was named ``myapp``.)

-This will collect static files during the build process, and launch the site with uWSGI.

 Run database migrations